 Unlike most, the experience basically defaulted me into the immediate support of a tremendously caring family which happened to include mental health professionals who knew exactly where to find the resources, outsourced help, and best kind of care to put me on a path towards overcoming this incredible illness.
 I also had the support of two wonderfully compassionate older brothers who were similarly raised to be without stigmas or support barriers often associated with mental health issues.
 “Therapy” was not a bad word in our home growing up.

 But looking back now and thinking about the countless others who are affected by the many forms and manifestations of mental illness every single day, that might be the part that troubles me the most.

 I consider myself an anomaly and outlier.
 I’m a rare example of what happens when everything goes right, and one has everything readily available for them immediately at their disposal.
 All necessary resources were professionally navigated, identified, and pursued.
-And despite all of that, the severity of my experience and level of difficultly to overcome it was inexplicably extreme and life-threatening. - Adam
+And despite all of that, the severity of my experience and level of difficultly to overcome it was inexplicably extreme and life-threatening. - Anonymous

 One can’t help but wonder what most others do who don’t have the support, education, privilege, and access to proper care that I’ve had since the day they were born.
 How would they independently navigate finding themselves mysteriously and unexpectedly in a vegetative state?
 What are their chances of survival?
 What if the illness is harder to identify, but no less debilitating?